Emergency Dentistry: How to Protect Your Teeth During Coronavirus (COVID-19) Disease Lockdown

 Choose emergency dentistry if needed

 Dental emergencies can be avoided by following these guidelines.
 Taking vitamins, protecting your teeth and chewing carefully can all be helpful.
 However, if you do need treatment, many offices still offer emergency care during COVID-19.
-Contacting your dentist can help you create a plan for a potential emergency.
+Contacting your dentist in in 85053 can help you create a plan for a potential emergency.

 Visit Our Office